Golpe82/PyKNyX/doc/rationale.rst

 Running an entirely separate KNX protocol stack per device does not scale.

-Aassume that you want to monitor a building with 1000 devices.
+Assume that you want to monitor a building with 1000 devices.
 That will open 2000 sockets and create 5000 OS-level threads, half of which will wake up for each packet, only to decide that it's not for them.